LeeWhite187/OGA.DomainBase/README.md

 # OGA.DomainBase
-Base Library for Domain Entities
+Base Library for Domain Entities and value objects

 ## Description
 This is the base set of standardized classes for domain design usage.